 Fairmount have a really great immersion program and parents are very involve in the school and also very passionate about the spanish culture.
 If you like your kids to grow up with strong foundation of the spanish culture and learn the language among native speakers Fairmount is a great option.

 Fairmount Elementary School is a public elementary school.
-The principal of Fairmount Elementary School is Jeremy Hilinski, whose e-mail is firstname.lastname@example.org.
-387 students go to Fairmount Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Unspecified.
-52% of the Fairmount Elementary School students have "limited English proficiency."
-62% of the 387 students here have subsidized lunches.
+The principal of Fairmount Elementary School is Jeremy Hilinski and can be contacted at firstname.lastname@example.org.
+387 students attend Fairmount Elementary School and identify as Hispanic; Black, non-Hispanic; and Unspecified.
+52% of the Fairmount Elementary School students are "limited in English proficiency."
+62% of the 387 students here get reduced lunch prices.
 The ratio of students to teachers at Fairmount Elementary School is 15:1.
 Serra (Junipero) Elementary School is one of the nearest elementary schools.

 - Computer arts